 I graduated from Piedmont and North Georgia College with sociology and marketing degrees and I worked in corporate sales most of my sales career.
 In 1996 my husband, John Jackson, and I established Blackhawk Fly-fishing.
 We rennovated an 1860′s farmhouse the first year in business and in the last 7 years we have treated over 2500 hemlock trees twice from the deadly beetle.
 John’s love and commitment to preserve this property has made it a beautiful trophy stream.

 In 2005, my passion for food and fly-fishing was very important to me so I left the corporate world.
 After 20 years of traveling and selling it was time for a change of pace.
 We then started offering more packages to our clients and among the most popular are the fly fishing schools, corporate outings, and cooking events.
 This is where my love for food and flyfishing came together.
 It gave me an opportunity to offer our clients great gourmet food and of course world class flyfishing.
-My passion for both is what I would like to pass along to the next generation.

 We have had many television appearances and the one that really inspired my passion for food was “The Georgia Traveler”.